nodefortytwo/cortado/readme.md

 cortado [options] {bucket}

 Options:
-  -prefix string
+  -editor string
+        Which editor to use, only a cli editor will function properly (default "vim") -prefix string
         Key prefix to use
   -region string
         AWS Region (default "eu-west-1")
 ```
 pressing `tab` will auto complete object keys. currently there is no protection from opening large or binary files.